rmoazed/Memory-Augmented-Conversational-AI-System/README.md

 .
 1 - do not store (e.g. "how are you?")

+Messages assigned an importance score greater than 1 are embedded using OpenAI's text embedding model (1,536-dimensional vectors) and stored in Pinecone.
+In future conversations, semantically relevant memories are retrieved from the vector database and incorporated into the GPT's response generation, allowing the chatbot to maintain personalized long-term context.

 Once the importance score is determined to be above a 1, the memory is stored.
 The message gets embedded as a vector of dimension 1,536 (standard for OpenAI embeddings) and stored in Pinecone.
 This memory is then accessible for the chatbot in formulating future responses (GPT response generation) if a user references something related to their previous message.